xrdocs/telemetry/_tutorials/2017-05-08-pipeline-with-grpc.md

 ```

 ### Configuring the Router
+In addition to the sensor-group and subscription configuration that we configured on the router at the beginning of the [Dialout section](dialout), we also need a destination-group.
 TLS is the default for MDT for gRPC, so the destination-group config just looks like this:

 ```
 telemetry model-driven